China says it conducted military exercise around Taiwan to warn U.S. | Law-Order

 - China

-China's military said on Wednesday it recently conducted a military exercise around Taiwan as a "serious warning" to interactions between the United States and Taiwan, Chinese state media reported.
+China's military said on Wednesday it recently conducted an exercise around Taiwan as a "solemn warning" against its "collusion" with the United States, Chinese state media reported.

+U.S. President Joe Biden angered China on Monday by appearing to signal a change in a U.S. policy of "strategic ambiguity" on Taiwan by saying the United States would get involved militarily if China were to attack the island.
+But he said on Tuesday there was no change to U.S. policy.

+The Chinese People's Liberation Army's Eastern Theatre Command said it had recently carried out a patrol and drill in the airspace and sea around Taiwan.
+"This is a solemn warning against recent collusion between the United States and Taiwan," said a spokesman for the command, Shi Yi said, according to state television.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)